 Wan Phing Lim was born to Malaysian parents in 1986 in Butterworth, Penang.
 She is a full-time writer who has lived in the UK, China, Italy, Singapore and Malaysia.
-She graduated with a BA in Politics and International Relations from the University of Manchester.
+She graduated with a BA (Hons) in Politics and International Relations from the University of Manchester.

 Reviews & Mentions

-“An incredibly layered narrative about an undocumented foreign worker… a very compelling character” – Karla Comanda, Fiction Editor, Ricepaper Magazine, May 2017
+- “An incredibly layered narrative about an undocumented foreign worker… a very compelling character” – Karla Comanda, Fiction Editor, Ricepaper Magazine, May 2017

-“Takes us on a wild ride with a particularly ambitious Mat Rempit in her story ‘Snake Bridge Temple'” – The Little Basket 2017 Editors, Fixi Novo, March 2017
+- “Takes us on a wild ride with a particularly ambitious Mat Rempit in her story ‘Snake Bridge Temple'” – The Little Basket 2017 Editors, Fixi Novo, March 2017

-“A devastatingly beautiful essay … with clear, deliberate prose.” – Mensah Demary, editor of Catapult, 22 February 2017
+- “A devastatingly beautiful essay … with clear, deliberate prose.” – Mensah Demary, editor of Catapult, 22 February 2017

-“A keen ear for transcribing the local patois as well as a fine literary sense.” – Anna Tan, author of Co-exist, HinBus Depot Facebook Page, 16 October 2016
+- “A keen ear for transcribing the local patois as well as a fine literary sense.” – Anna Tan, author of Co-exist, HinBus Depot Facebook Page, 16 October 2016

-“Flowing, conversational narrative… creating an enjoyable Singaporean fable.” – Book Review by William Wadsworth, South China Morning Post, 2 February 2016
+- “Flowing, conversational narrative… creating an enjoyable Singaporean fable.” – Book review by William Wadsworth, South China Morning Post, 2 February 2016

-35 Peserta Disenarai Pendek (35 Writers Shortlisted) – Berita Harian Singapore’s writing competition ‘Mencari Kristal’, 6 August 2016
+- 35 Peserta Disenarai Pendek (35 Writers Shortlisted) – Berita Harian Singapore’s writing competition ‘Mencari Kristal’, 6 August 2016

-George Town Literary Festival Highlights 2016 – Star2.com, 2 December 2016
+- George Town Literary Festival Highlights 2016 – Star2.com, 2 December 2016